updated for 2021!

-- Very cool aesthetics.
+- Cool aesthetics.

 - May work well with induction, which has lower demands than gas cooktops.

-If you're putting in a new range hood, you can install pretty much any type you want.
+If you're putting in a new hood, you can install pretty much any type you want.
 Contractors can make just about any-shaped ducting work--you just have to be willing to pay for it.

 (This even goes for ceiling mounts in a 2-story house--ducting can pass between the floors if that's the look you're after.)

-However, if money is an object for you, then you're limited by your existing kitchen layout (and/or the budget you've designated for a range hood).
-If you have cupboards over your range or cooktop, an undermount is probably the cheapest solution.
-If your range/cooktop is on an outside wall, then you can install a wall-mount pretty easily.
-If your cooktop is on an island, then you're best going with a ceiling-mount or a downdraft.
+However, if money is an object for you, then you're limited by your existing kitchen layout and/or the budget you've designated for a hood.
+If you have cupboards over your range or cooktop, an under-cabinet mount is probably the cheapest solution.
+If your range/cooktop is on an outside wall, then you can install an under-cabinet or wall-mount with outdoor venting pretty easily.

 What Size Range Hood Do You Need?

-Because induction cooking is inherently cooler than other types of cooking, you may be able to get away with a less powerful hood than you would need for a gas stove.
+Because induction cooking is inherently cooler than other types of cooking, you may be able to get away with a less powerful hood than you would need for a gas or electric stove.
 However, before making this decision, you should know a bit about how power is measured in range hoods and what those measurements mean.

 Power in range hoods is measured in cubic feet per minute (CFMs), and it is a complicated issue.
-You need to take a lot of factors into account when deciding how powerful your range hood should be.
+You need to take a lot of factors into account when deciding how powerful your range or cooktop hood should be.

-Duct diameter: Be sure to use ducting of the diameter recommenced by the manufacturer.
+Duct diameter: Be sure to use ducting of the diameter recommenced by the hood's manufacturer.
 If your ducting is too small, this will negatively affect the hood's ability to ventilate your kitchen properly.